amai! Toolkit

 In this collaboration, an idea for AI must be developed, and citizens should also be involved in this development through a citizen science approach.
 By involving citizens in the project and reporting about it as amai!, the projects also serve as sources of information on AI.
 Thus, the projects create societal impact by addressing a need in the areas of health, mobility, work, or climate and environment, AND by giving citizens a better understanding of how AI systems work, how they come about, and actively contributing to the development of the solution.

-The complete project call of the third edition of amai!, with all details and conditions, can be checked here.
+The complete project call of the fourth edition of amai!, with all details and conditions, can be checked here.

 After announcing the project call, we organized information and matchmaking moments where interested parties could ask questions and find project partners.